sabnzbd/sabnzbd.github.io/wiki/extra/python3.md

 ## How to get SABnzbd 3.x.x for Python 3 to work from source

-If you know how to run SABnzbd "from source", you can run SABnzbd 3 as described below.
+If you know how to run SABnzbd "from source" (so `git clone clone https://github.com/sabnzbd/sabnzbd.git`), you can run SABnzbd 3 as described below.

 We support Python 3.5 and above.